LeonLav77/nias/README.md

 - `redirect_uri` — the full public callback URL, sent both in the authorize redirect and again in the token exchange.
 Both must match the registered value exactly.

-## Not yet built

-The flow stops after the redirect.
-Still missing:

-- **State store** — `getRedirectUrl()` generates a `code_verifier` and drops it.
-  Until it is persisted against `state`, the callback cannot complete the exchange or check `nonce`.
-- **Token exchange and ID-token validation** — RS256 against the JWKS endpoint, checking `iss`, `aud`, `nonce`, and `exp` before reading `age.alcohol`.
-- **`order_age_confirmations`** — the audit record proving the check happened.
-- **Checkout middleware** — the actual security boundary.
-- **Tests.**

-## Security notes

-- Fail closed.
-A missing claim, invalid token, timeout, transport error, or refusal all deny the sale.
-- The `code_verifier` never reaches the browser; the exchange is backend-only.
-- Authorization codes are single-use and short-lived.
-- Never log codes, verifiers, or ID tokens.
-- `sub` is a pairwise pseudonym, different per shop.
-It cannot identify a person and is not needed for the age decision.
-- Store no personal data.
-The lawful purpose is the immediate check plus the minimum audit evidence.